-To apply for LEAP, Airmen must possess some proficiency in a foreign language specified on the Air Force Strategic Language List (SLL), as measured by DLPTs or OPIs.
+To apply for LEAP, applicants must possess some proficiency in a foreign language specified on the Air Force Strategic Language List (SLL), as measured by DLPTs or OPIs.
 The SLL is managed by the Air Force's Language, Regional Expertise and Culture Program Office (AF/A1D-LREC) at the Pentagon.
-Interested Airmen should contact their local Test Control Officer (TCO) to check if their language is on the Air Force SLL.
+Interested applicants should contact their local Test Control Officer (TCO) to check if their language is on the Air Force SLL.
 TCOs are usually located with the local Education Office.

 Selection to LEAP is based on applicants’ existing language abilities, potential to achieve higher levels of language proficiency, and Air Force requirements.
-The LEAP Selection Board reviews applicant packages to determine which applicants are most willing and able to undertake LEAP education and training with the potential to fill Air Force language positions and taskings.
+The LEAP Selection Board reviews applicant packages to determine which applicants are most willing and able to undertake LEAP education and training with the potential to fill Air Force and/or Space Force language positions and taskings.
 The AFCLC Director makes selection recommendations to the Air Force Senior Language Authority (SLA) based on LEAP Selection Board results and Air Force LREC office guidance.
-Upon entry into the program, LEAP scholars are assigned a language based on their documented proficiencies and Air Force needs.
+Upon entry into the program, LEAP scholars are assigned a language based on their documented proficiencies and Air Force and/or Space Force needs.
 This language is deemed their “selected” language, or Control Language (CLANG).

 A. Regular Air Force Active Duty (RegAF AD) Commissioned Officers (excluding 16F - Foreign Area Officers).